 On the other hand, if you have missed payments prior to applying for loan deferral, this will likely be reflected on your credit file.

-Does it impact my ability to refinance?
+Does it impact my ability to refinance in future?

 There is no precedent to date to support this either way.
 Our best guess is unlikely if it is a case of a loan deferral due to Covid-19 and there are no missed payments.